metbril/home-assistant-config/README.md

 </details>
 <!-- END doctoc generated TOC please keep comment here to allow auto update -->

+## Configuration principles

+I used to be an avid user of packages.
+That provided an easy way to keep funtionality together, enable or disable it, and share with others.
+However, Home Assistant is slowly phasing out YAML configuration and adding more and more features to the UI.
+This has pros and cons, but the main advantage is, that you don't need a real computer, ssh or a Samba connection to edit the configuration.

+The biggest drawback of using the UI is, that editing using the interface usually takes more time than editing a text file.
+But on the other hand, I have spent a lot of time fixed yaml syntax and formatting errors.

+So for now I have decided to move as much configuration as possible to the UI.

 ## HASS.io

 This file contains specific details about my HASS.io installation.